getreu/tp-note/docs/source/tp-note--manpage.md

 and viewer.

-Note: When a '`sort_tag`' variable is defined in the note's YAML header, you should not change the sort-tag string in the note's file name manually by renaming the file, as your change will be overwritten next time you open the note with _Tp-Note_.
+Note: When a '`sort_tag`' variable is defined in the note's YAML header, you should not change the sort tag string in the note's file name manually by renaming the file, as your change will be overwritten next time you open the note with _Tp-Note_.
 However, you can switch back to _Tp-Note_'s default behaviour any time by deleting the '`sort_tag`' line in the note's metadata.